Did they not let

 you in?
 And they did not want to talk with you?

 No!
-It's not true.
-There was no conviction because of the collaboration with Germans!
+No way.
+There was no conviction because of the collaboration with the Germans!

 How do I know?
 My father and mother told me.

 My father just got it told because he was a newcomer.

 He was a professional sergeant before the war.
 When, after the war, they began to go after the prewar officers, he, just to be on the safe side, joined that new regime's police force.

 It lasted not that long.
 My father was sent to the police station nearby, and there he learned to know my mother.

 Grandfather was not happy with it.
 But when they married, my father left the police service and began working on the farm.

 That is why we were surprised when some people from the combatant association came and told my father that he is entitled to a veteran's pension.
 But when one gets it, one takes it.
 Isn't it so?